How the visual elements of an image can help or hinder audience engagement.

 Not only can AI use machine learning and computer vision to identify the colors and objects that make up an image, but it can also look at the compositional elements like point of view and aspect ratio.

 It breaks down and analyzes how photo angles like an aerial vs portrait effect performance.
 As well as how the width and height of an image effect it.
+From marketers to designers, every role can use AI to improve visual storytelling.

 So why is knowing all the elements of an image and how they come together important?

 Not only can it compare how one cluster stacks up to another one in terms of audience engagement, but it can also look at how certain elements like color pallet affect the performance of the images within a cluster.
+Visual storytelling is a great tool to use in order to enhance ideas, brand stories, and marketing strategy.

 See How St. Regis Grew Engagement on Facebook by 72X